Noah Cyrus on Her Unflinching Story of Recovery

 “I definitely was putting it in my music before I really had consciously made the decision to be open about it, and it’s definitely not something that I look at as a secret,” she explains.
 “But I felt that I was quite public, whether it was on social media at the time, or in certain interviews years ago that I look back on and I just kind of see that thing in my eye that makes me extremely sad, looking back at photos or videos of myself when I was using.
 But yeah, it was all coming out in my music, and I wanted to be open and honest.
 It’s part of who I was and who I am.”

-And now that The Hardest Part is finally out in the world, Cyrus sounds determined not to wait another six years to make album number two.
+And now that The Hardest Part is finally out in the world, Cyrus sounds determined not to wait another six years to make album No. 2.

-“Mike and I kind of immediately were like, ‘LP two!
-LP two!’” she says.
+“Mike and I kind of immediately were like, ‘LP 2!
+LP 2!’” she says.
 “So yeah, I have a lot of songs I’ve written that I love.
 Some older, some that were gonna maybe be on The Hardest Part but that didn’t really complement that story.
-I’m totally thinking about album two.
+I’m totally thinking about album 2.
 I’m always just thinking about moving forward.”